jesseeproductions/coupon-creator/readme.txt

 <h4>Coupon Categories</h4>

-Assign categories to a coupon and with the loop option only display coupons from a specific category.
+Assign categories to a coupon using the loop option only to display coupons from a specific category.

 category - add the category name to display coupons only from it

-For example if you have a category called "Coupon Home Page", call it by:
+For example, if you have a category called "Coupon Home Page", call it by:

 category="Coupon Home Page"

 <h4>Coupon Shortcode Inserter</h4>

-Above the post editor click the "Add Coupon" button to open the inserter.
+Above the post editor, click the "Add Coupon" button to open the inserter.

 Select an individual coupon or coupon loop.